waynefaustorilla/guitar-tuner/README.md

 ## 🙏 Acknowledgments

-- FFT algorithm implementation using SciPy
+- FFT algorithm implementation using SciPy - The mathematical hidden blade
-- CustomTkinter for the modern UI framework
+- CustomTkinter for the modern UI framework - Sleek as an assassin's robes
-- PyAudio for audio input handling
+- PyAudio for audio input handling - Eagle Vision for sound
+- Countless espressos - The true fuel behind every commit ☕

 ## 📧 Contact